 Can I use my car as collateral for a loan?

-In short, it is possible to use your car as collateral for a loan.
+In short, yes, it is possible to use your car as collateral for a loan.
 Secured loans require an asset that the lender can repossess should you fail to repay the loan.
 Doing so may help you qualify for a loan, particularly if you have bad credit.
 By putting up collateral, you assume more risk for the loan, so lenders may also offer lower rates in exchange.

 For example, if your car’s resale value is $6,000, but you still owe $2,500 on your car loan, you have $3,500 of equity in your vehicle.
 In this situation, you’d have positive equity because your car is worth more than you owe.
 The more equity you have in the loan, the lower your interest rate is likely to be.

-The biggest risk of using your car as collateral for an auto equity loan is that if you default on the loan, your bank or lender can take possession of your vehicle to help pay for part or all of your owed debt.
+The biggest risk of using your car as collateral for an auto equity loan is that if you default on the loan, your bank or lender can take possession of your vehicle to help pay for part or all your owed debt.
 Fees might also apply.

 If you’re curious about using your car as collateral, check your lender’s terms to find out whether it allows this type of collateral and how much equity you’ll need.